jssuthahar/Article/Job/06  Onsite Job Search Guide.md

-# 🌍 Onsite Job Search Guide – Nikhil
+# 🌍 Onsite Job Search Guide

 A practical guide for understanding how to search for onsite job opportunities, including tips, timelines, and Permanent Residency (PR) insights.